Diramore: Composer, singer

 When he was a university student, Diramore wanted to be a composer who is able to create not only Rock and Pop songs but also Classical pieces.
 Therefrom, he started composing songs and tried to persuade popular singers of that time to buy his songs.
 However, the songs were not accepted by those singers and he was not willing to create his songs for someone's preference.
 Thus, he stopped persuading others and made a decision to sing his own songs.
 In 2000, with his first solo album Guitar Shi Lar (Do You Have a Guitar?), Diramore debuted as a composer and singer.
 Chronologically, the second solo album Kyanaw Nae Gita (Music and I) was released in 2008; the third solo album Lamin Phan Pwel (Race of Catching the Moon) in 2012; and the fourth solo album Myit O Gyi (The Old River) in 2016.
 As a singer, he collaborated with some musicians from foreign countries.
 In 2016, Diramore and the Japanese singer Suwa Junko dropped a single named "Friends" for Kumamoto Earthquake relief fund.
 The next year, a single named "Phayar Pay Su (God's Reward)" was released as a result of the collaboration between Diramore and Joss Stone, during her Total World Tour.

+In 2020, he released his fifth solo album, the Circle and, in 2024, sixth solo album, Night respectively.
+His lifetime-inspired persons in music are Htoo Eain Thin, Khin Wann, Shwe Pyi Aye and Freddie Mercury (Queen).